marcioAlmada/yay/README.md

 # YAY!

-**YAY!** is a high level parser combinator based PHP pre processor that allows anyone to augment PHP with PHP :boom:
+**YAY!** is a high level parser combinator based PHP preprocessor that allows anyone to augment PHP with PHP :boom:

 This means that language features could be distributed as composer packages (as long as the macro based implementations can be expressed in pure PHP code, and the implementation is fast enough).